ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Construction

 \subsection{Text Extraction and Preprocessing}

-As most \textit{ChemRxiv} preprints are distributed as PDFs, accurate text extraction was essential.
-To achieve this, we used \textit{OLMocr}\cite{poznanski2025olmocr}, an open-source OCR tool specifically optimized for scientific literature.
-This tool leverages CNN\footnote{convolutional neural networks} trained on scientific texts, ensuring high fidelity in recognizing technical terminology and chemical nomenclature.
+As most ChemRxiv papers are distributed as PDFs, accurate text extraction was essential.
+To achieve this, we used olmOCR \cite{poznanski2025olmocr}, an open-source OCR tool specifically optimized for scientific literature.
+This tool leverages convolutional neural networks (CNNs) trained on scientific texts, ensuring high fidelity in recognizing technical terminology and chemical nomenclature.

-Each PDF was processed individually at 300 DPI resolution, converting scanned pages into machine-readable text.
+Each PDF was processed individually at 300 dots per inch (DPI) resolution, converting scanned pages into machine-readable text.
 The output was then cleaned using Python scripts to remove OCR artifacts (e.g., misrecognized characters and redundant whitespace), along with extraneous content such as page numbers, headers, and footers.

 Subsequently, we filtered out irrelevant content such as figure captions, tables, and reference sections.
 This was achieved using regex-based heuristics tailored to common formatting patterns in scientific writing.
-To ensure accuracy, a randomly selected 10\% of documents were manually reviewed and used to iteratively refine the heuristics.
-The resulting preprocessed text was of sufficient quality for reliable question-answer generation.
+To ensure accuracy, a randomly selected 10\% sample of documents was manually reviewed and used to iteratively refine the heuristics.
+The resulting preprocessed text was of sufficient quality for reliable QA generation.